 If you have been involved in a cycling accident cases that was not your fault, pursuing compensation could be a suitable course of action.
 Why should you have to suffer due to someone else’s negligence or carelessness?
-Throughout this guide, we are going to discuss Cycling accident in greater length.
+Throughout this guide, we are going to discuss cycling accident claims in greater length.
 Outlining steps to take, factors to consider, and more importantly, how a personal injury solicitor could be of assistance in ensuring you receive compensation for your injuries.

 Here at Accident Claims, we could help you to secure the payout you are entitled to.
 After speaking to our team, one of our advisers could assign you to the best cycling claims solicitors for your case.
 We have an excellent track record and have worked on many British cycling claims.
-Read our guide below for more information, and you will also find our contact information at the end, should you have any further queries.
+Read our guide below for more information on the claims process.
+You will also find our contact information at the end, should you have any further queries.
 However, if you feel that you are ready to speak with an adviser and begin your case, please call us on 0800 073 8801.

 Select a section:

 - An introduction to cycling incident and injury claims

 - What is a cycling injury?